heinrich-ulbricht/pnpjs-on-prem-bundle/README.md

 ## How Does it Work?

-PnPjs comes as a collection of module to be used e.g. in a SharePoint Framework project.
+PnPjs comes as a collection of modules to be used e.g. in a SharePoint Framework project.
 I bundle those together using [browserify](http://browserify.org/) to get a single JavaScript file that can easily be used in SharePoint on-prem.

 ## Challenges of Internet Explorer 11
 IE 11 needs polyfills for: